 This cause value received from a non-satellite NG-RAN cell is considered as an abnormal case and the behaviour of the UE is specified in subclause 5.5.1.2.7.

 The UE shall set the 5GS update status to 5U3 ROAMING NOT ALLOWED (and shall store it according to subclause 5.1.3.2.2) and shall delete 5G-GUTI, last visited registered TAI, TAI list and ngKSI.
 Additionally, the UE shall delete the list of equivalent PLMNs (if available) and reset the registration attempt counter.
+The UE shall store the PLMN ID and, if it is known, the current UE location in the list of "PLMNs not allowed to operate at the present UE location" and shall start a corresponding timer, as described in subclause 4.23.x.
 The UE shall enter state 5GMM-DEREGISTERED.PLMN-SEARCH and perform a PLMN selection according to 3GPP TS 23.122 [5].

-Editor's note: [5GSAT_ARCH-CT, CR#3217].
-It is FFS how to prevent the UE from making repeated attempts at selecting the same satellite access PLMN if there are no other available PLMNs at UE's location.

 #79 (UAS services not allowed).

 The UE shall abort the initial registration procedure, set the 5GS update status to 5U2 NOT UPDATED and enter state 5GMM-DEREGISTERED.NORMAL-SERVICE or 5GMM-DEREGISTERED.PLMN-SEARCH.
 Additionally, the UE shall reset the registration attempt counter.
 The UE shall not attempt the registration procedure with including the Service-level device ID set to the CAA-level UAV ID in the Service-level-AA container IE to the current PLMN until the UE is switched off or the UICC containing the USIM is removed.